rallinator7/eks-cluster/README.md

 - [ ] Formulate a scaling plan for worker nodes
 - [ ] Remove opinionated helm chart deployments
 - [ ] Update Jenkins job for pullImageSecret to Kubernetes Job
+- [ ] Implement Prometheus/Grafana for metrics and logging